kgloveyou/program-notes/react/React Hooks in Action with Suspense and Concurrent Mode.md

 ref2.current = "1,000,000,000,000";
 ```

-Assigning new values to the `current` properties of the ref objects doesn’t trigger a rerender.
-But as React always returns the same ref objects, the new values are available when the component runs again.
+**Assigning new values to the `current` properties of the ref objects doesn’t trigger a rerender**. **But as React always returns the same ref objects, the new values are available when the component runs again.**

 ## 5.2 Storing timer IDs with a ref